UPPMAX/R-python-julia-matlab-HPC/docs/R/load_runR.rst

 .. admonition:: Workflow

-   In addition to loading R, you will also often need to load site-installed modules for R packages, or use own-installed R packages.
+   In addition to loading R, you will also often need to (install and) use own-installed R packages.
 The work-flow would be something like this:

    1) Load R and prerequisites: `module load <pre-reqs> R/<version>``
-   2) Load site-installed R packages (optional): ``module load <pre-reqs> <R-package>/<version>``
+   2) Check which extensions your R version has.
+They are generally listed under "Extensions" when you do: ``module spider <R-package>/<version>``.
+Otherwise, you can do ```installed. packages()``` from within R.
-   3) Install any extra R packages (optional): ``pip install --no-cache-dir --no-build-isolation <python-package>``
+   3) Install any extra R packages you need (optional): ``pip install --no-cache-dir --no-build-isolation <python-package>``
    4) Start Python or run python script: ``python``

    Installed Python modules (modules and own-installed) can be accessed within Python with ``import <package>`` as usual.